Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Forward model with simulation lightcones

 \subsection{Computational efficiency}

-So far we have discussed every step of the lightcone-based forward model except for fiber collision, which we exclude from the forward model and instead treat as a correction step on the data (Section~\ref{sec:fiber}).
-In practice, one would need to repeatedly re-evaluate the forward model to sample the posterior parameter space.
-To this end, it is essential to optimize the computational efficiency of the forward model, especially given the added complexity of modeling systematic effects.
+A key requirement of our forward model is that it needs to be not only realistic, but also computationally efficient in order to enable sampling of the posterior parameter space.
+This will become particularly important when we enable cosmology sampling via an emulator of \textsc{AbacusSummit} lightcones at different cosmologies in a future paper.
+Such an emulator analysis would require constructing forward models and sampling HOD posteriors on approximately 100 lightcones.
+To this end, it is essential to characterise and optimise the computational efficiency of each step of the forward model at this stage.

 In this section, we report the timing and computational speed-ups we implemented for our forward modeling steps.
 The timing is done on a modest machine with two Intel Xeon Gold 5218 chips clocked at 2.3 GHz for a total of 32 physical cores and 256 GB DDR4-2666 RAM.

-With current computational hardware, we exclude the possibility of re-running the N-body evolution to produce lightcones of sufficient volume and precision at a large number of cosmologies.
-In a cosmology analysis, we instead rely on interpolative methods, commonly known as emulators in cosmology, to conduct cosmology sampling given a relatively sparse set of fully-evolved cosmologies.

-For a fixed cosmology, we start with generating mock galaxies on the lightcone.
-This step is carried out via the \ahod\ code, which is highly optimized for parallel CPU architecture.
-For a single lightcone covering an octant of the sky, an CMASS-like LRG sample, each HOD evaluation takes $\sim 0.06$ seconds.
+We start with generating mock galaxies on the \textsc{AbacusSummit} lightcone.
+The halo lightcones of \textsc{AbacusSummit} are organised in the same format as the halo catalogues of \textsc{AbacusSummit} cubic boxes, which allows us to easily transfer the optimised \ahod\ to run on the lightcones.
+Generating a CMASS-like LRG sample on a single lightcone covering an octant of the sky takes $\sim 0.06$ seconds.
 This is relatively insignificant compared to later steps modeling systematics and computing summary statistics.
-In fact, the halo lightcones of \textsc{AbacusSummit} were designed for precisely the goal of enabling fast and accurate generation of mock catalogues on the lightcone.
-This was achieved by outputting them in the same format as the main halo catalogues of \textsc{AbacusSummit}, which allows us to use the same optimized prescription, \ahod, as in the case of the cubic box.